-When the Iran deal was concluded, we created this series of videos to help explain how the deal works.
+When the Iran deal was REACHED in 2015, we created a series of videos to help explain how the deal works.

-The videos cover all the major issues related to the deal, from sanctions relief to the supposed ‘sunset.’
+The videos cover all the major issues related to the deal, from sanctions relief to the so-called ‘sunset’ of certain provisions.
 They explain Iran’s obligations, and how we can verify that Iran is complying.

 1) It’s not about trust.
 It’s about verification.

-Opponents of this agreement say Iran will cheat their way to a nuclear weapon.
+Opponents of this agreement say Iran would be able to cheat their way to a nuclear weapon.